 Regardless of the precise cause of movement, the big question to answer in all cases is whether the movement is historic or ‘progressive’, and likely to move more in future.

-Underpinning also tends to leave something of a stigma that can worry future buyers and insurers.
+Underpinning also tends put off future buyers and insurers.

 - remove the offending tree